kubernetes/kubernetes/docs/proposals/volume-client-container.md

 * **VCS** - Volume (Client/Control) Software.
 Any packages or utilities required to mount/read/write/admin a storage volume.
 Provided by host platform.
 * **Storage Control Plane** - Storage Administrator operation interface for create/delete/modify type functions of the storage subsystem external from Kubernetes.
 Example: Browser interface to SAN fabric configuration.

+# Primary User Story
+* **Story 0**: As a Kubernetes Administrator I do not want to install VCS.

-# User Stories
+# Detailed User Stories

 * **Story 1**: As a Framework maintainer, I want to provide a no-setup storage experience for non-production environments.

 * **Story 2**: As a Framework maintainer, I want to allow custom configuration for production environments.

-* **Story  3**: As a Kubernetes Administrator I do not want to install volume drivers.

-* **Story  4**: As a Framework Maintainer I want to reduce kube configuration required to use kubernetes storage.
+* **Story 3**: As a Framework Maintainer I want to reduce kube configuration required to use kubernetes storage.

-* **Story  5**: As a Framework Maintainer I want to reduce/eliminate platform configuration required to use storage.
+* **Story 4**: As a Framework Maintainer I want to reduce/eliminate platform configuration required to use storage.

-* **Story  6**: As a Framework Maintainer I want to provide VCS support for volume types that works out-of-the-box.
+* **Story 5**: As a Framework Maintainer I want to provide VCS support for volume types that works out-of-the-box.

-* **Story  7**: As a Framework Maintainer I want a workable zero-configuration out-of-the-box experience.
+* **Story 6**: As a Framework Maintainer I want a workable zero-configuration out-of-the-box experience.

-* **Story  8**: As a Framework Maintainer I want applications to be portable across Platforms.
+* **Story 7**: As a Framework Maintainer I want applications to be portable across Platforms.

-* **Story  9**: As a Framework Maintainer I want supported volumes to work regardless of Platform.
+* **Story 8**: As a Framework Maintainer I want supported volumes to work regardless of Platform.

-* **Story  10**: As a Storage Framework Maintainer I want to provide enhanced or custom supported VCS.
+* **Story 9**: As a Storage Framework Maintainer I want to provide enhanced or custom supported VCS.

-* **Story  11**: As a Storage Framework Maintainer I want to provide out-of-tree VCS.
+* **Story  10**: As a Storage Framework Maintainer I want to provide out-of-tree VCS.

-* **Story  12**: As a Storage Administrator I want a deliberate upgrade path for VCS.
+* **Story 11**: As a Storage Administrator I want a deliberate upgrade path for VCS.

-* **Story  13**: As a Storage Framework Maintainer my storage system requires the VCS to continue running while the storage is being used.
+* **Story 12**: As a Storage Framework Maintainer my storage system requires the VCS to continue running while the storage is being used.
 (TSR/Daemon requried for client)

-* **Story  14**: As a Platform Matinaer I want the VCS containerized
+* **Story 13**: As a Platform Maintainer I want the VCS containerized

-* **Story  15**: As a Platform Maintainer I do not want the VCS containerized or managed by the Framework.
+* **Story 14**: As a Platform Maintainer I do not want the VCS containerized or managed by the Framework.
 The platform will manage the VCS.

-* **Story  16**: As a tire-kicker I want to run network storage examples with no additional configuration.
+* **Story 15**: As a tire-kicker I want to run network storage examples with no additional configuration.

-* **Story  17**: As a tire-kicker I want to run network storage examples with no manual VCS configuration
+* **Story 16**: As a tire-kicker I want to run network storage examples with no manual VCS configuration
+*
+* **Story 17**: As a Framework Maintainer I want to containerized the Framework.

 # Design
 Some storage volumes are supported by default in the host kernel but others require specific software packages (VCS).
 The VCS is typically dependent on the host platform, which presents configuration and administration difficulties for the Framework Maintainer.